 Under the nurse licensure compact (NLC), state boards of nursing may issue registered nurses (RNs) and licensed practical nurses (LPNs) with a multistate license, which allows them to practice both in the state where they legally reside and in all other compact states.
 The COVID-19 pandemic has plainly underlined the need for the standardization provided by this compact, enabling health care providers to practice across state borders, quickly and fluidly.

 With a multistate license, nurses can start working in another state right away without having to apply and wait for another license.
-They can also provide cross-border or telehealth nursing to clients in any of the compact states.
-Nurses do need to be aware, however, of the requirements to qualify for and maintain your multistate license.
+They can also provide cross-border or telehealth nursing services to clients in any of the compact states.
+Nurses do need to be aware, however, of the requirements to qualify for and maintain their multistate license.

 What is the Nurse Licensure Compact?